 GigHero connects NYC denizens with vetted young talent seeking part-time employment opportunities.
-Community building through opportunity awareness is at the core of GigHero’s commitment to diversity, inclusion, kindness and respect.
+Community building through opportunity awareness is at the core of GigHero’s mission.

 Our team determined early on that “Gig” would be an essential component to the brand name.
 The real challenge would be landing the perfect rejoinder.
 With our whiteboard covered with stickies and our Sharpies sharpened, we dove deep into a maelstrom of linguistic possibilities.

 We determined that the brand name needed to communicate strength and optimism — safety and confidence.
 We also knew it needed to carry a certain unit of familiarity and pop cultural belonging.
 Hence, GigHero was born.
 She’s beautiful and strong.